mroshan5722/Dubai_UG-6/documentation/Week_10.md

 - Complete implementation of perceptron on Phishing, and Chess dataset.
 - Search up other image dataset that could help us replace the CloudCast dataset.
+- Implement Naive Bayes on the Phishing dataset